7th Carabinieri Regiment "Trentino Alto-Adige": Uniforms

 In addition to Ordinary and Service Uniforms, Carabinieri personnel of the 7th Carabinieri Regiment "Trentino Alto-Adige" wear two uniforms.
-The "Rip-Stop" uniform is a Ripstop Midnight blue combat dress, different from operational suit for riot control used by units of the 1st Carabinieri Mobile Brigade.
+The "Rip-Stop" uniform is a ripstop midnight blue combat dress, different from operational suit for riot control used by units of the 1st Carabinieri Mobile Brigade.
 The other uniform is the polychrome combat dress uniform of the Italian Army.

 After the completion of the training, Carabinieri of the Regiment are awarded of the black beret with a burnished Carabinieri flame.
 The beret is worn on all uniform types.

 Coat of arms

 The coat of arms of the 7th Carabinieri Regiment "Trentino Alto-Adige" is blazoned as follows:

-Swiss eschuteon party per pale Azure and Gules, bordure Or.
-On the eschuteon, thre script "2ª BRIGATA MOBILE CARABINIERI".
+Swiss escutcheon party per pale Azure and Gules, bordure Or.
+On the escutcheon, the script "2ª BRIGATA MOBILE CARABINIERI".
 In the Fess Point, a Roman gladius Argent, surmounted by the grenade of the Arm and an eagle descending, all of the same.
 The grenade bears the number "7°" Sable.